rob-coaching/git-fuckup-workshop/README.md

 `git revert HEAD~3`

 This will NOT undo the latest three commits.
-You have to revert every single commit:
+You have to revert EVERY SINGLE commit:

-`git revert --no-commit 17b787d784065c`
+- `git revert --no-commit 17b787d784065c`
-`git revert --no-commit 1fefb57`
+- `git revert --no-commit 1fefb57`
-`git revert --no-commit 8b3560b`
+- `git revert --no-commit 8b3560b`

 The "--no-commit" command prevents that you create three new invert commits.
 Instead it just undoes all the changes and now you can add and commit them in ONE commit (which is a bit cleaner):